 2. Policy

 Please identity the specific source(s) of policy which must be followed by the IANA in its conduct of services or activities described above.
-If there are distinct sources of policy, or policy development processes (PDPs), for difference IANA activities, then please describe these separately.
+If there are distinct sources of policy, or policy development processes (PDPs), for different IANA activities, then please describe these separately.

 Please include the following specific information regarding each distinct PDP: